Kong/docs.konghq.com/app/konnect/updates.md

 : In addition, we've streamlined the filtering experience.
 Users can now conveniently input either the name or UUID into the filter dropdown, enhancing the overall usability.

+**Gateway Manager**
+: On the Gateway Manager Overview pages, configured consumers and plugins are now visible.
+Consumers are ordered in topN order by traffic.
+Plugins are displayed in last order of configuration.

 ## December 2023